schmidthole/lord/README.md

 To keep things ultra simple, lord requires the following from any containers deployed:

 * If the container hosts a web service, it must expose this on its internal port `80`.
 * Lord provides a volume mount internal to the container at `/data`.
-If the container needs to store any persistent data, it must be done at this location.
+If the container needs to store any persistent data.
+The `Dockerfile` will need to declare this as well.
+* Additional volumes can be specified in the `lord.yml`, these will also need to be exposed in the `Dockerfile`.

 ## Usage